-The crochet solid granny square is a very beautiful and simple variation of the classical granny square.
+The crochet solid granny square is a very beautiful and simple variation of the classic granny square.

 As the name suggests, the advantage of solid granny squares is that they are solid!

-So, if you’re wanting to crochet something with fewer holes, or just want to alternate your classical grannies with something different, then, solid granny squares are what you’re looking for.
+So, if you’re wanting to crochet something with fewer holes, or just want to alternate your classic grannies with something different, then, this solid granny square is what you’re looking for.

-These squares are fun to make, for both beginners and more advanced crocheters.
+These crochet blocks are fun to make, for both beginners and more advanced crocheters.
 Plus, they work up very quickly, and are awesome for using all sorts of scrap yarn!

 Project Ideas with Solid Granny Squares